 For dry skin, get an alcohol-free one.
 Get the same for oily skin, but it should be a mild astringent.
 Normal skin demands neither a too-oily nor a too-drying toner.

 Don’t let the skin get dehydrated.
-A moisturizer can do a good job making the skin healthier so that it becomes soft and not prone to developing wrinkles and aging.
+A beard care for sensitive skin like moisturizer can do a good job making the skin healthier so that it becomes soft and not prone to developing wrinkles and aging.
 This is great especially for men with the dry skin type.
 Those with oily skin can benefit as well as moisturizers make the face less greasy.

 Don’t overdo application.
 Only a small amount of moisturizer should be applied on the skin.
 Moisturize twice a day.
 Apply it after washing and scrubbing.
 Try to cover the whole face.